 Since yesterday it is official: I will be running the NYC Half again in 2019.
 It is my favorite race here in New York.
 The NYC Half Marathon was completely redesigned in 2018 and again slightly changed in 2019.
 Take a look at the NYC Half Marathon course with me and find out about the new course for 2019.
-I have also worked on a course strategy for the NYC Half which you will find in the end of this article.
+I have also worked on a course strategy for the NYC Half which you will find at the end of this article.

 As most of you may know the old NYC Half Marathon course took runners from Central Park to Wall Street with a pretty hilly start but ending almost downhill for the last 6 miles.
 Now the NYC Half new course will take runners from Brooklyn to Manhattan.
-The new NYC Half Marathon course will start along Prospect Park in Brooklyn, head over the Manhattan Bridge, and finish in Central Park.
+The new NYC Half Marathon course will start in Prospect Park in Brooklyn, head over the Manhattan Bridge, and finish in Central Park.

 The NYC Half course will make the runners pass the City’s most iconic sights like Grand Army Plaza in Brooklyn, the United Nations, Grand Central Terminal, Times Square, and Central Park.

 NYC Half Marathon course: The new route 2019

 Before, runners started in Central Park with the hills.
 Running the West Side Highway wasn’t super exciting after that but it was slightly downhill the entire time.
 With the new course of the NYC Half, that was changed in 2018 runners have to be ready for the hills in the end and have to face a hill in the very beginning in Prospect Park.